Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/ChangeViewpoint/README.md

 1. Create a new `Map` object and set it to the `MapView` object.
 2. Change the map's `Viewpoint` using one of the available methods:
-  * Use `MapView::setViewpointAnimated(viewPoint, duration, AnimationCurve)` to pan to a viewpoint over the specified length of time.
+  * Use `MapView::setViewpointAsync(viewPoint, duration, AnimationCurve)` to pan to a viewpoint over the specified length of time.
-  * Use `MapView::setViewpointCenter()` to center the viewpoint on a `Point` and set a distance from the ground using a scale.
+  * Use `MapView::setViewpointCenterAsync()` to center the viewpoint on a `Point` and set a distance from the ground using a scale.
+  * Use `MapView::setViewpointGeometryAsync()` to set the viewpoint to a given `Geometry`
+  * Use `MapView::setViewpointRotationAsync()` to set the viewpoint to a given degree.
-  * Use `MapView::setViewpointGeometry()` to set the viewpoint to a given `Geometry`.
+  * Use `MapView::setViewpointScaleAsync()` to set the viewpoint to a given scale.

 ## Relevant API

 * AnimationCurve
+* Geometry
 * Map
-* Geometry
 * MapView
 * Point
 * Viewpoint